hongyusu/hongyusu.github.io/_posts/2016-01-05-cool-thing-in-nips-2016---neural-style.md

 There is online implementation of the algorithm, sometimes known as _deep dream_.
 The online platform allows you to upload an image and render it with a default style.
 Follow [this link](http://deepdreamgenerator.com) in order to access the online _deep dream_.

+## Deep forger

+_Deep dream_ might be the most easies way to render an image using the algorithm and technology of deep style.
+However, it might not render the image based on a arbitrary style given by another image. _Deep forger_ is a valuable alternative.
+Follow [this link](https://twitter.com/DeepForger) to access _deep forger_.
+What you need to do is to send an image you want to render and another image you want to use as the style.
+However, if you need to render more image quickly and in a much more flexible way, you might want to continue reading to set up a standalone deep style machine running locally.

 ## Standalone implementation